-These plant-based buddha bowls really are a create-your-own-adventure-style recipe.
+These plant-based nourish bowls really are a create-your-own-adventure-style recipe.
 While a good soup or curry is always satisfying, there’s something exciting about a bowl where every bite brings different flavors, textures, and even temperatures.
-These buddha bowls really do tick all of the boxes.
+These nourish bowls really do tick all of the boxes.

 There are limitless options and combinations for all the goodies you can pile into a bowl.
 Just follow this simple formula:

 - A whole grain: Quinoa, brown rice, millet, farro

 - A legume: Chickpeas, lentils, black beans